WACH-TV (Virginia)

-WACH-TV, UHF analog channel 33, was a commercial television station licensed to Newport News, Virginia, United States, which broadcast from 1953 until 1955 (with a gap of around four months in 1954).
+WACH-TV (channel 33) was a television station licensed to Newport News, Virginia, United States, which broadcast from 1953 until 1955 (with a gap of around four months in 1954).
 The station was owned by the Eastern Broadcasting Corporation.

 History

 WACH-TV was the third television station to sign on in Hampton Roads, debuting on October 13, 1953.
 Operating as a sister station to WHYU radio (1270 kHz), it broadcast from the tallest structure in the Lower Peninsula, its tower at 114 24th Street in downtown.
 Its schedule consisted mainly of sports and mystery shows, with five hours a day of programs such as Crusader Rabbit, All American Football and Ringside with Rasslers.

 We are struggling UHF TV station.
 Local VHF hogging 3 different networks after enjoying monopoly for years.
 We believe this subverts the FCC, constituted by Congress in their attempt to institute superior UHF TV service.
 Yet networks are unregulated by FCC.
 This is unfair to public.
 Will you investigate.